NFS Shares

 Create a Share for Media

-Navigate to Shared Folder in the Control Panel in the Synology web interrface.
+Navigate to Shared Folder in the Control Panel in the Synology web interface.
 Click on Create and set up a new share that will contain all of your media that Plex will have access to.
 Give it a name and on which volume it should be located on.
 I have checked the option to "Hide sub-folders and files from users without permissions" and unchecked "Enable Recycle Bin"

 On the next screen, you can elect to encrypt the share if you wish.
 This contains no sensitive data so I do not.